 Employee listening essential tips (during a crisis)

 We all know how important it is to focus on the overall employee experience.
-And right now (during this current crisis), listening to employees and acting on this feedback is more important than ever.
-But what exactly should your organisation be focusing on, and how can you support managers and teams?
+And right now (during this current crisis), having open dialogue with your employees and acting on this feedback is more important than ever.
+But what exactly should your organisation be focusing on with its employee listening strategy, and how can you support managers and teams?

 What do we mean by the employee experience?